 The Other Palace boasts a delicious on-site restaurant and stylish lobby bar, serving a range of food and drink, which makes the theatre the perfect destination for a whole evening out.

 The St. James Theatre opened in September 2012 with a performance of Sandi Toksvig’s Bully Boy.
 Since then it has produced a number of high profile shows including a well received production of Our Country’s Good, Andrew Lloyd Webber’s revival of Tell Me on a Sunday and the UK premier of Urinetown directed by Jamie Lloyd which subsequently earned itself a West End transfer.
 In February 2017, the newly renovated The Other Palace opened with a revival of The Wild Party, starring Frances Ruffelle.
+Ben Adams and Chris Wilkins’ 80s-inspired musical Eugenius! very quickly garnered a cult following of dedicated 'Eugenies' during its two runs there in 2018.

 The theatre’s main aim is to promote musicals.
 Performances in the main house run from 2-10 weeks with the studio space changing often nightly.
 The theatre is also available for corporate hire.